-At publishing time, the Capital One Venture Rewards Barclaycard Arrival cards are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Capital One Venture Rewards Barclaycard Arrival cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 More on Credit Cards:

 - The Credit.com Credit Card Learning Center

 - Tips for Paying Off Credit Card Debt